 This series starts out with the book Harry Potter and the Philosopher’s Stone (changed to Harry Potter and the Sorcerer’s Stone in the U.S. for some reason) and starts following Harry Potter as he turns 11 and finds out he is a wizard.
 He and his friends battle the forces of evil throughout the series of books, all while attending wizarding school.

 Rowling is an excellent storyteller and the books get increasingly intricate (and longer) as the series progresses.
 As a result, this series is just as enjoyable for adults as for children.
 I would recommend it in general for children age 10 and up, although my advanced reader daughter started at age 8.
 Unlike some other movies, the movie adaptations of these books are very well done – naturally the books are better though!
-Click on the link above for the incredible, interactive Harry Potter website.
+Click here for the incredible, interactive Harry Potter website.

 The Percy Jackson and the Olympians Series by Rick Riordan